 My Rogers: Community Sponsored Events

-Help us fill a child’s “emotional toolkit” by hosting a Coping Skills Drive at your place of work, for a civic organization’s project of the month, or individually.
+Below, you’ll see a “Wish List” of items that may be included in a patient’s own “emotional toolkit.”
 Donations of new, unused items or monetary gifts will help equip patients with a variety of coping skills needed to help them manage their mental health and well-being.

 Plan Your Own Fundraising Event

-Organizing your own special event fundraising and awareness event and directing the proceeds to the Rogers Memorial Hospital Foundation is a great way to show your support for mental health and wellness.
+Organizing your own special event fundraising and awareness event and directing the proceeds to the Rogers Behavioral Health Foundation is a great way to show your support for mental health and wellness.

 Here just a few ways former patients and families, clubs and organizations, and passionate individuals have have raised fund and friends for the Foundation:

-- Swing-a-thon – An annual event, residents at Marquette University’s Cobeen Hall swing for 36.5 hours straight to raise awareness of eating disorders and raise funds for patients at the Eating Disorder Center at Rogers Memorial Hospital.
+- Swing-a-thon – An annual event, residents at Marquette University’s Cobeen Hall swing for 36.5 hours straight to raise awareness of eating disorders and raise funds for patients at the Eating Disorder Center at Rogers Behavioral Health.

 - Skate-a-thon – Three middle school girls set out to skate for a day to raise awareness of mental health challenges.
-They collected pledges to support their efforts, with all proceeds going to Rogers Memorial Hospital Foundation.
+They collected pledges to support their efforts, with all proceeds going to Rogers Behavioral Health Foundation.

 - Rummage Sale – One passionate mother set up a rummage sale in her local high school gymnasium.
 She had representatives from Rogers come say a few words to bring awareness to mental health challenges and helped support the Foundation by donating all the funds from the sale in the process.